 This one is confusing.
 I'll use an example from Patriot Software: "For instance, the look-back period to submit employment tax deposits in 2017 would be the 12-month period ending June 30 of 2016."

 Then find the amount of your total tax due.
 The best way to find the amounts for your payroll taxes paid during the look-back period is to look at the 941 Forms (the Quarterly Wage and Tax Return) for each quarter.
 Go to Line 12 (Total taxes after adjustments and credits.).
 Your deposit schedule isn't determined by how often you pay employees or make deposits.

-- If you are a new employer and you did not have employees during this "look back" period, you are a monthly depositor
+If you are a new employer and you did not have employees during this "look back" period, you are a monthly depositor.
+Other considerations include:

 Payroll Tax Deposit Due Dates